Can I Take Out a Personal Loan While Unemployed?

 • Minimize your debts: If your debt-to-income ratio is way out of whack, that could lower your odds of approval.
 Consider ways you could cut costs, whether that’s downsizing your home, moving in with a friend or family member in the meantime, or selling off a car that’s saddling you with monthly payments.

-• Consider adding a cosigner: Another option could be to ask a friend or family member with good credit and a steady income to serve as a cosigner.
+• Consider adding a cosigner: Another option could be to ask a friend or family member with good credit and a steady income to consider cosigning a personal loan for you.
 Adding them to your application may make it likelier that a lender will view you favorably.
 (Cosigning can also help build your credit.)
 Just remember that if you fail to make timely payments on your loan, you could damage your cosigner’s credit and stick them with the payments — not to mention the harm it could do to your relationship.

 • Consider adding a co-borrower: There are some similarities between a cosigner and a co-borrower.
 For instance, when you use a co-borrower, you leverage that person’s income, credit score, and financial history to help you qualify for a loan.
 But unlike a cosigner, a co-borrower is equally responsible for paying back the loan and will share ownership of any property the loan is used to purchase.